A startup that goes well can be very rewarding. How do we ensure that everybody involved gets their fair share?

 A portfolio approach to early-stage venture investment doesn’t really help and probably hurts.

-Conquering challenges requires understanding our relationship with pain
+How can understanding our relationship with pain help us conquer challenges?

-Rather than complaining about how difficult it is to raise venture capital in New Zealand, we need to start being honest about why it’s hard.
+Rather than complaining about how difficult it is to raise venture capital in New Zealand, can we be honest about why it’s hard?